shulebomba-hub/school-app-1/ShuleBomba/README.md

 ## Join the community

-Join our community of developers creating universal apps.
+  Join our community of developers in creating the universal applications.